ejaasaari/lemur/README.md

 print(reranked)

-# Compute weights for new points
+# Compute weights for new corpus documents
 new_W = lemur.compute_weights(new_docs, new_docs_counts)
 ```